 - Canyon Bakehouse GF Bagels (found in the GF section of Walmart)

-- OJ* (juice is technically Whole30 compliant, but not the best Whole30 drink option – all the sweetness with out the volume or fiber)
+- OJ* (juice is technically Whole30 compatible, but not the best Whole30 drink option – all the sweetness with out the volume or fiber)

 - Birchbender Banana Paleo and Chocolate Chip Keto just add water pancake mixes – these are SO easy for camping or on the go, as you just need a container, water, and something to mix with to make these come together.
 These I cooked on my skillet, but you could probably also make ahead of time, freeze, and then toast up on the road!